javascript-tutorial/server/README.md

     position: "center" # (optional) "center" or "right" - to position translated string.
 ```

 The translated string may become longer or shorter.
-If we have nice pictures, strings move around and need to be repositioned:

-- `position: "right"` makes sure that after the translation the string right edge is at the same place, like this (below is the translated string):
+By default, the translated string starts at the same place:

     ```
-    hello world
+    |hello world (before)
-        你好世界
+    | 你好世界  (after translation)
     ```

+Sometimes they need to be repositioned:

 - `position: "center"` centers the translated string, good if you have a vertical diagram.
     ```
+         |
     hello world
       你好世界
+         |
     ```
-- (default) the string left edge is the same:
+- `position: "right"` makes sure that the translated string keeps the same right edge:
     ```
-    hello world
+    hello world |
-    你好世界
+        你好世界 |
     ```

-After `images.yaml` is ready, to apply translations:
+After `images.yaml` with translations is ready, it's time to apply translations:

-1. Setup upstream (if you haven't yet) and pull latest changes:
+1. Setup git upstream (if you haven't yet) and pull latest changes:
     ```bash
     cd /js/zh.javascript.info
     git remote add upstream https://github.com/javascript-tutorial/en.javascript.info